KarelZe/edu/adv_ml/01_self_test.md

 - F: *What are tuning parameters for Boosting?* ⭐
 - F: *How does Boosting work for regression?* ⭐
+- F: *Explain what Boosting is*
+- F: *Explain what Bagging is.*
+- F: *What ensemble techniques can be applied?*
 - F: *How does Boosting work for classification?*
 - F: *How does Bagging differ from Boosting?
 Explain the differences?*
 - F: *How does Bagging work for regression?*